 We had a holiday weekend, and needing/wanting to tackle the serious work of replacing the dry-rot and making progress on the rehabilitation stage of r-cabin, I spent Friday ordering all the windows from Millwork Outlet in Maple Valley, and Ron and I spent Saturday getting supplies and purchasing our Honda Generator from Goodsell Power Equipment.
 The drive Sunday was beautiful and we’re still trying to get to know all the named peaks on the route.

 When we arrived at r-cabin, we unloaded the truck, and loaded it right back up again with a pile for the dump we had left over from the last time we were up (our neighbors had brought over home-made cookies to welcome us to the woods after we had loaded the truck with this pile of rubbish and we missed closing at the dump by 15 minutes).
 After finally discarding the rubbish, we stopped for lunch in town.
-Back at r-cabin, we got to work removing the siding, and assessing the full depth and breadth of the dry-rot.
-This is where the kitchen used to be, but won’t be where we put the new kitchen.

 What?